ChenBooo/chinese_frequency_on_web/README.md

 you can start slave by:
 <p align="center">python salve.py</p>

+When you got some data, they saved in s_file, w_file and c_file.
+You can stop and restart anytime you want. and you will be able to continue you work as long as your s_file, w_file and c_file are fine.

 Whole project build on Python3.5, so it can't run on python2.X.

 And there are also some useful tools help to display the result we get.